How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 A good sign is an editor who asks about your goals, intended readership, comparable books, publishing plans, and the problems you are already aware of.
 A weaker sign is an editor who talks about “improving the manuscript” in general terms but cannot discuss your genre, audience, or aims with any precision.

-The main question is simple: can this editor show that they understand the kind of book you are writing and the kind of revision support you need?
+Ask whether this editor can show that they understand the kind of book you are writing and the kind of revision support you need.

-If the answer is yes, their credentials become part of a wider picture.
-If the answer is no, even impressive experience may not protect you from feedback that feels generic, unfocused, or difficult to use.
+If they can, their credentials become part of the evidence you can weigh.
+If they cannot, even impressive experience may not protect you from feedback that feels generic, unfocused, or difficult to use.

 Think about price in terms of value

 If you are paying for editing yourself, price matters.
 It should matter.
-Most authors do not have an unlimited budget, and self-publishing already brings plenty of costs.
-Wanting to protect your money is not being difficult or cheap; it is sensible.
+Most authors have a budget, and self-publishing already asks you to make careful choices about where your money goes.
+Being cautious is not being difficult; it is part of protecting your book.

 Why very cheap editing can be risky

-Very cheap developmental editing is not automatically bad, but it should make you ask more questions.
+Very cheap developmental editing is not automatically bad, but it should make you pause and ask better questions.

-Sometimes a lower fee reflects a newer editor building experience, a limited scope, or a smaller service.
-That can be perfectly reasonable if everything is clear.
-The danger comes when the price is low but the promise is large.
+A lower fee may reflect a newer editor, a narrower service, a shorter report, or a more limited level of feedback.
+That can be reasonable if the scope is clear.
+The risk comes when the price is low but the promise is broad, vague, or overstated.

 If someone offers a full developmental edit at a very low cost, ask how the work is being made sustainable.
 Are they reading the whole manuscript carefully?
-Are they writing feedback that is specific to your book?
+Are they giving feedback that is specific to your book?
+Are they explaining the main revision priorities?
 Are they taking on too many manuscripts at once?
-Are they using a template that could apply to almost any story?
-Are comments being generated or heavily assisted by an unclear automated or AI process?
+Are they relying on a template that could fit almost any story?
+Are they using AI or automation, and if so, are they clear about how it affects the work?

-The problem is not the price alone.
-It is whether the process allows enough time and attention for meaningful editorial judgement.
+The low price is not the problem by itself.
+The problem is whether the process allows enough time and attention for proper editorial judgement.

 Why expensive does not automatically mean better